Chicago Tri-Institutional Center of Excellence in Chemical Methodologies & Library Development

 PI(s): Sergey Kozmin, PhD, UChicago; Karl Scheidt, PhD, NU; Jie Liang, PhD, UIC;

-Abstract: The CBC has awarded the second Lever Award to a group of scientists from the three CBC member institutions; Sergey Kozmin (UChicago), Karl Scheidt (Northwestern), Hisashi Yamamoto (UChicago), Vladimir Gevorgyan (UIC) and Viresh Rawal (UChicago), Milan Mrksich (UChicago), and Jie Liang (UIC).
+Abstract: The CBC has awarded the second Lever Award to a group of scientists from the three CBC member institutions; Sergey Kozmin (UChicago), Karl Scheidt (Northwestern), Hisashi Yamamoto (UChicago), Vladimir Gevorgyan (UIC), Viresh Rawal (UChicago), Milan Mrksich (NU; at UChicago at the time of the award), and Jie Liang (UIC).
 The $2 million Lever award matches a $9.2 million award from the National Institutes of Health (NIH) to support the establishment and operation of the Chicago Tri-Institutional Center for Chemical Methods and Library Development (CTCMLD).
 The CTCMLD will provide significant new resources for biomedical research in the Chicago community and boost drug discovery efforts in the area by advancing high-throughput organic synthesis and integrating the production of new small-molecule libraries with broad biological screening.

 In order to achieve the maximum impact, the CTCMLD will feature a high degree of collaboration and synergy with several research programs at the University of Chicago, Northwestern University, and University of Illinois at Chicago.
 Sergey Kozmin (UChicago) will serve as the director of the Center during the initial five year period.
-The CTCMLD collaborative group will also include exceptional strength in organic synthesis, represented by Karl Scheidt (Northwestern), Hisashi Yamamoto (UChicago), Vladimir Gevorgyan (UIC) and Viresh Rawal (UChicago), as well as the leading expertise in surface engineering of Milan Mrksich (UChicago) and cheminformatics of Jie Liang (UIC).
+The CTCMLD collaborative group will also include exceptional strength in organic synthesis, represented by Karl Scheidt (Northwestern), Hisashi Yamamoto (UChicago), Vladimir Gevorgyan (UIC) and Viresh Rawal (UChicago), as well as the leading expertise in surface engineering of Milan Mrksich (NU; at UChicago at the time of the award) and cheminformatics of Jie Liang (UIC).

 CBC Lever Awards are matching grants made to inter-institutional groups that are submitting large-scale grant proposals.
 Lever Awards are primarily used to establish transformative infrastructure that can be made broadly available to the Chicago scientific community.
 The CTCMLD represents a high-impact tri-institutional collaboration with projects to be headed by PIs from all three CBC member institutions.
 The CTCMLD Lever Award will support the following three key initiatives: